magento/knowledge-base/src/Troubleshooting/General/MySQL high-load bottleneck in Magento Commerce Cloud.md

 If experiencing these 2 indications, enabling `` SLAVE `` connections for the MySQL database and Redis can help to spread out the load across different nodes.

 Magento can read multiple databases or Redis asynchronously.
 Updating the <code class="php">.magento.env.yaml</code> file by setting to <code class="php">true</code> the values <code class="php">MYSQL\_USE\_SLAVE\_CONNECTION</code> and <code class="php">REDIS\_USE\_SLAVE\_CONNECTION</code> to use a read-only connection to the database to receive read-only traffic on a non-master node.
 This improves performance through load balancing, because only one node needs to handle read-write traffic.
 Set to <code class="php">false</code> to remove any existing read-only connection array from the <code class="php">env.php</code> file.

+<p class="info">It is a best practice recommendation to always have MySQL slave connection enabled.</p>

 ### Steps